Clerkship Period and Scholarly Activities

 Academic Colleges continue longitudinally during the clerkship period, with small groups meeting monthly with their respective mentors and including such topics as ethics, professionalism, health systems, quality improvement, clinical reasoning, and career advising.

 Scholarly activity is an important component of the curriculum at UT Southwestern Medical School.
 It supports our dedication to providing students with opportunities to grow in diverse areas with novel career opportunities that excite and inspire.
-Scholarly activity provides students with skills for scholarly inquiry based on ethical principles with a focus on discovery of new knowledge skillfully transmitted to others.
+Student projects are supervised by a faculty mentor.
+The Scholarly Activity Project provides students with skills for scholarly inquiry based on ethical principles and focuses on discovery of new knowledge that is skillfully transmitted to others.

 The scholarly activity rotation will be scheduled during the clerkship and post-clerkship periods.
 Other than participation in the Academic Colleges, this 12-week period will be solely devoted to scholarly activity.